-See all the details in your Friday #rzw forecast video.
+See all the details in your Sunday #rzw forecast video.
 I’ll have your next detailed forecast video posted by 7:15AM on Monday.
 Have a nice evening!

 Tap below to support this RZW sponsor!